m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 My name is Mohamed Yosef, a data scientist and reinforcement learning researcher from Egypt.
-For me, science is not just knowledge - it's a way of thinking.
+For me, **science is not just knowledge - it's a way of thinking**.
 After working as a UX designer from 2021-2023, I transitioned to data science work.

-My research now focuses on using deep reinforcement learning to enhance human-AI interaction and enable multi-agent learning.
-I'm also leading Project AQSA at Mansoura University to employ AI to help small businesses manage finances.
-I share my ideas and insights on reinforcement learning through [my Medium blog](https://medium.com/@mohamedyosef101).
+My research now focuses on using **deep reinforcement learning** to enhance human-AI interaction and enable multi-agent learning.
+I'm also leading Project **AQSA** at Mansoura University to employ AI to help small businesses manage finances.
+Also, I share my ideas and insights on reinforcement learning and AI through [**my Medium blog**](https://medium.com/@mohamedyosef101).

-Combining design thinking and analytical rigor, I aim to push the boundaries of what's possible with AI.
+Using my design thinking knowledge and analytical skills, I aim to push the boundaries of what's possible with AI.
 I'm passionate about developing AI that augments human capabilities and unlocks new possibilities.

 {style="text-align: justify;"}